OPPO-Mente-Lab/Edit_Everything/README.md

 **Getting Started**

 PyTorch 1.10.1 (or later) and python 3.8 are recommended.
-Some python packages are needed and you can find the install instruct in demo.ipynb
+Some python packages are needed and can be installed by
 ```
 pip install -r requirements.txt
 ```